lap00zza/9anime-Companion/README.md

     * **If you downloaded zip from Releases**: select the extracted location.

 ### Tests
-There are a very limited number of tests.
-To access the tests, open **src/test/test.html**.
+There are a very limited number of tests which can be found within the `test` directory.

 ## License
 Copyright (c) 2017 Jewel Mahanta